ChrisTimperley/EvoAnalyser.py/README.md

 ## Log Format

-The framework-independent log for a given run is stored as a sequence of flexibly-structured JSON file, consisting of the following sections:
+The framework-independent log for a given run is split into two sections:

-* Meta
-* Environment
-* Algorithm
-* Problem
-* Data
+* `[meta]`, describes the environment in which the run was performed, the problem it covered, and other meta-level details about the run.
+* `[data]`, contains a number of observations, or data points, describing (part of) the state of the search at given moments in time.
+These observations are given as a sequence of flexibly-structured JSON documents.

 ### Environment Section